ashlosman/movierating-predictions/README.md

 - METACRITIC_vader_word2vec.ipynb
   - This file computes the compound vader sentiment as well as the word embeddings for the metacritic dataset.

-- lasso-regression-twitter-metacritic1.ipynb
+- regression_twitter_metacritic.ipynb
   - This file joins and cleans both the twitter and metacritic datasets and builds the regression models.
-- lasso-regression-twitter.ipynb
+- regression_twitter.ipynb
   - This file builds the regression models for the twitter dataset only.
-- lasso-regression-metacritic.ipynb
+- regression_metacritic.ipynb
   - This file builds the regression models for the metacritic dataset only.